Hartwick’s commitment to helping with your transition to college extends beyond Welcome Weekend.

 - ’Wick 101 – a common transition Course taught by a professional staff member and upper-class peer leader

-- First Year Seminar Course – specialized seminar topics taught by faculty
+- First Year Seminar Course – specialized seminar topics taught by faculty in small group setting

 - Transition Coaching – all new students meet individually with their ‘Wick 101 instructor within the first month to discuss any transitional issues